rsm-hcd/docker-dotnet-example/README.md

 * Docker
     * [Mac](  https://download.docker.com/mac/stable/Docker.dmg)
+        * Make sure to allocate at least 4 GB of RAM to docker.
+Otherwise MSSQL won't work.
     * [Windows](https://download.docker.com/win/stable/Docker%20for%20Windows%20Installer.exe)
+        * Make sure to allocate at least 4 GB of RAM to docker.
+Otherwise MSSQL won't work.
+        * Configure 'Settings > Shared Drives > C' to be shareable

 * SDK Permissions
     * With your bash shell of choice, run `chmod +x sdk` in the root of this repository